cjdbarlow/bedside-notebook/disease/endo/phaeo.md

 Phaeochromocytomas may present during another surgery:
 * Hypertension
 Major sign.
-* Tachyarrythmias
+* Tachyarrhythmias
 * Cardiac failure

 ##Investigations
 Diagnosis:
 * Metanephrines
-	* Breakdown products of adrenaline and noradrenaline
+	* Breakdown products of catecholamines
+		* Metanephrine
+		* Normetanephrine
+		* Homovanillic acid for dopamine
 	* Can be measured in urine and plasma
 	Unsure which is superior.
 		* Urinary more specific